Promoting Health, Safety and Equity

 Dr. Greg Rosen (he/him) is an Assistant Professor (Research) in the Division of General Internal Medicine at Rhode Island Hospital and Brown University Warren Alpert Medical School.
 Working at the intersection of HIV and substance use, Greg uses mixed methods and implementation science frameworks to optimize delivery of health services to marginalized populations worldwide, with a focus on people who sell sex and/or use drugs in sub-Saharan Africa and the United States.

 Ryan Koch (he/him) is a graduate student at Johnson & Wales graduate school for clinical mental health counseling and earned a Bachelor’s from Binghamton University in Psychology.
-He is interested insubstance use and it’s intersection between mood disorders.
+He is interested insubstance use and its intersection between mood disorders.
 Ultimately, Ryan aims toearn a PhD in Clinical Psychology.
 He is currently working on a project relating to overdose detection technologies and the intertwined impact of sleep and opioid use disorder.

 Christina Vasquez (she/her) is a medical student at the Warren Alpert Medical School and earned a B.Sc. with honors from Brown University.
 She is interested in research, advocacy, and public policy that will reduce health disparities.
-Christina is currently assisting with efforts to evaluate overdose detection technologies in Rhode Island.
+Christina is currently assisting with efforts to evaluate overdose detection technologies in Rhode Island and understand the intertwined impact of sleep and opioid use disorder.

 Johnny Bird (he/him) is a medical student at Brown University.
 He is passionate about eliminating barriers to life-saving harm reduction strategies.
 His research is focused on implementation of drug checking programs in countries throughout the Americas and improving access to harm reduction services for communities from Latin America.